Open-EO/openeo-vue-components/README.md

 **Slots:**

 - `default` - Place for `Tab` components to be added by default.
 Must only contain children of type `Tab` which contain the content for each of the tabs.
 The variable `tabs` holds a reference to the `Tabs` component.
+- `tabName` - Slot that can be used to customize the appearance of the tab name for each tab.
+The slot applies to *all* tabs.
+The variable `tab` holds an object with the properties of the tab set with the `addTab` method.
 - `dynamic` - Default content for dynamic tabs.
 The variable `tab` holds an object with the properties of the tab set with the `addTab` method.
 - The content for each dynamic tab that is added programattically via the `addTab` method can also be filled with a slot that has the id of the tab (see example below).
 Otherwise the content of the `dynamic` slot is used.
 The variable `tab` holds an object with the properties of the tab set with the `addTab` method.